-James A. Gustke has served as our Vice President of Marketing since August 2010.
+James A. Gustke has served as our Senior Vice President of Marketing since February 2024 and served as our Vice President of Marketing from August 2010 to February 2024.
 Prior to joining us, he was an independent consultant from 2009 to 2010.
 From 2006 to 2008, Mr. Gustke served as Vice President of Marketing for Intuit Inc., a financial software company and from 2001 to 2006, Mr. Gustke worked at Lexar Media, where he was responsible for business unit management, global branding and product marketing.
 He also served as the founding Vice President of Marketing for Ofoto, an online photography service, which was acquired by Eastman Kodak in 2001.
 He joined America Online in 1996 as the marketing leader for GNN, the company's first internet service provider, and was previously a marketing manager at Polaroid.
 Mr. Gustke holds a B.S. in Business from Arizona State University.

 Shig Hamamatsu has served as our Chief Financial Officer since September 2021.
-Prior to joining us, he worked for Accuray Incorporated, a publicly traded medical device company ("Accuray"), where he served as Chief Financial Officer from November 2018 to September 2021, as Interim Chief Financial Officer from October 2018 to November 2018 and as Vice President, Finance and Chief Accounting Officer from September 2017 to September 2018.
+Prior to joining us, he worked for Accuray Incorporated, a publicly traded medical device company, where he served as Chief Financial Officer from November 2018 to September 2021, as Interim Chief Financial Officer from October 2018 to November 2018 and as Vice President, Finance and Chief Accounting Officer from September 2017 to September 2018.
 Prior to joining Accuray, Mr. Hamamatsu served as VP, Corporate Controller at Cepheid, a publicly traded molecular diagnostics company that was acquired by Danaher Corporation, from November 2015 to May 2017.
 From June 2014 to November 2015, he served as VP, Finance and Corporate Controller at Cypress Semiconductor Corporation, a publicly traded global semiconductor manufacturer.
 From May 2012 until May 2014, Mr. Hamamatsu served as VP, Finance at RPX Corporation, a publicly traded patent risk management solutions provider.
 Mr. Hamamatsu began his career as an auditor at PricewaterhouseCoopers LLP.
 Mr. Hamamatsu holds a B.A.
 Business Administration, concentration in accounting, from the University of Washington.
 He is a certified public accountant in the state of California (inactive).